Bolupe/Bolupe/README.md

 ### About me
 I'm a Building Student at the University of Lagos.
 I'm a tech enthusiast and I enjoy learning about ways to create new technologies.
 I've been in the tech space for less than a year, and trust me its been a ride.
 I'm proficient in HTML, CSS and a bit of JavaScript.
-At the moment, I’m learning VueJS.
+At the moment, I’m learning React.

 Outside the world of tech, I love learning new things and of course, getting better at what I already know.
 I enjoy listening to music, watching movies, going to the beach 🏖 although it's been a whileee.